 During the 2003 Cricket World cup tournament, Sachin was the highest run-scorer where he scored 673 runs in 11 matches and helped India reach the final.
 In the final match, India lost the world cup to Australia but Sachin Tendulkar was given the man of the tournament award.

 India started to get a good start in the match because of the opening which Sachin provided.
 The opposition was always under pressure because of his opening as they had no answers to the world-class batting which Sachin showed in every match.
 One of the things that made Sachin great was his ability to score against a very good bowling unit.
 He was consistent in scoring hundreds against teams such as Australia, New Zealand, and England.
 He is still the player to have the highest runs against mighty Australia.
-During the period of 1990 -2000 Australian cricket teams were considered to be invisible.
-Playing against Australia was considered to be a nightmare for many batsmen but for Sachin, it was the same as scoring for any other team.
+From 1990 through 2000 Australian cricket teams were considered to be invisible.
+Playing against Australia was considered to be a nightmare for many batsmen but Sachin, it was the same as scoring for any other team.
 He was able to tackle the toughest bowling unit and come out victorious.

 There are many innings of Sachin Tendulkar that are remembered to this day.
 Some of his innings are: